-It is the so feared alopecia, more frequent in man for genetic reasons, although there are many types and numerous causes that can generate it, regardless of whether it is a man or a woman.
+It is the so feared alopecia, more frequent in man for genetic reasons.
+Although there are many types and numerous causes that can generate it.
+Regardless of whether it is a man or a woman.

-In general, it is a hormonal issue whose origin is the male hormone called dihydrotestosterone, which helps to shorten the life cycle of the hair since when one falls the next one that is born from the same follicle is weaker and finer.
+In general, it is a hormonal issue whose origin is the male hormone called dihydrotestosterone.
+It usually helps to shorten the life cycle of the hair.
+Especially since when one falls, the next one that arises from the same follicle is weaker and finer.

 But there are many other causes that can cause alopecia in young women.
-In fact, the clearance of the hair by the loss of thickness and density of the same can be a clinical sign that something is not going well in the body and should be a reason to go to the consultation of a dermatologist to identify the cause and treat it properly.
+In fact, the clearance of the hair by the loss of thickness and density can be a clinical sign.
+Here a consultation by a dermatologist is important to identify the cause and treat it properly.

+The hair care, alongside a good life hygiene and the advices made by a dermatologist can slow down a hair loss.
+Prolonging its life cycle, its thickness, its resistance, and its density.
 But in most cases, the identification of the cause and the appropriate treatment, together with good hair care, can restore normalcy and allow the recovery of capillary density.

 Do you have more questions or are you suffering from hair loss issues ?
 Then feel free to to contact our friendly team that will answer all your queries.
 Furthermore they can also propose a free and non binding hair analysis.
 So don’t hesitate if you want to benefit from Dr. Balwi and Elithairtransplant’s expertise for a successful and affordable hair transplant in Turkey !